3rd Infantry Division "Ravenna"

-The 3rd Infantry Division "Ravenna" (3ª Divisione di fanteria "Ravenna") was a infantry division of the Royal Italian Army during World War II.
+The 3rd Infantry Division "Ravenna" (3ª Divisione di fanteria "Ravenna") was an infantry division of the Royal Italian Army during World War II.
 The Ravenna was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
 Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
 The Ravenna was named for the ancient city of Ravenna and based in the city of Alessandria.
 Its two infantry regiments were based in Alessandria (37th) and Alba (38th), respectively Alessandria and Tortona from 1939, with the division's artillery regiment also based in Alessandria.

 History

 The division's lineage begins with the XI Brigade established on 24 June 1859 with the 19th and 20th infantry regiments of the Army of the United Provinces of Central Italy.
 On 16 September 1859 the brigade received the name "Ravenna".
 On 25 March 1860 the Brigade "Ravenna" entered the Royal Sardinian Army three days after the Kingdom of Sardinia had annexed the United Provinces of Central Italy.
 Already before entering the Royal Sardinian Army the brigade's two infantry regiments had been renumbered on 30 December 1859 as 37th Infantry Regiment and 38th Infantry Regiment.